kckenneth/GPFS_setup/mumbler.md

 # cd /gpfs/gpfsfpo/bigrams/
 # vi downzip_pp.py
 ```
 You copy and paste from downzip_pp.py.
 Update the shebang accordingly if you want to run directly from the root as in `# ./downzip_pp.py 0 33`.
-But this will require to change the script in sys.argv[] position.
+But this will require to change the script in sys.argv[] position because having #! shebang allows you to run without calling python in CLI.
+Besides, with the enumerate function in the script which doesn't allow to starting index with string object, I had to manually edit the starting and ending file index.
+So in gpfs1 `downzip_pp.py`,
+- in line 58, names = generate_filenames('xxx...', 0, 33)
+- in line 64, enumerate(names, start=0)

 So just run as `python2 downzip_pp.py 0 33` in gpfs1.
 ```
 # chmod 755 downzip_pp.py
-# python2 downzip_pp.py 0 33
+# python2 downzip_pp.py
 ```
 In gpfs2, to recap
 ```